pinyin/fragment/README.md

 Prevent unnecessary build() calls in StatefulWidget and its subtrees in a readable way.

-If you know React, you may consider this as a `shouldComponentUpdate` alternate for Flutter.
+If you know React, you may consider this as a `shouldComponentUpdate` or `Memo` alternate for Flutter.

 ## Usage